History of education in China: Cultural Revolution

-The early stages of the Cultural Revolution disrupted education.
+Cultural Revolution reformers wanted students to develop critical thinking, industrial skills, and farming skills, while still retaining a focus on academics.
 When schools re-opened in the early 1970s, the worker, peasant, soldier student was viewed as the main student constituency.
 Curriculum was revised with a focus on practical education and abstract learning and "bookishness" were condemned.
 Classroom education included only a fraction of the school day and the balance was spent in practical training.
+The precise mix of academic work and physical work varied by time and location.